reverseth/rust_todolist/README.md

 ### Remove task to the Todo List

-Lauch the program, select the task, press Enter.
+Launch the program, select the task, press Enter.

 ![Delete tasks 1](_img/del1.png)